 You can save yourself the trouble associated with soil-based media by using a recommended "soil-less" blend that will retain moisture and resist compaction.
 Organic potting soil is a suitable alternative.

-The potting mix has a balanced, slow release and regular nutrient supply so your lavender remains strong and healthy throughout the season.
+Most commercial potting mixes have balanced, slow release and regular nutrient supply so your lavender remains strong and healthy throughout the season.

 Growing lavender in pots step by step

 Step #1: Select the appropriate type and size of growing pot.
-Be sure to know the mature diameter of the lavender and choose an appropriate container.
+Be sure to determine the mature diameter of the lavender and choose an appropriate container.
 Lavender is shallow rooted, so the pot does not need to be a tall one.
+A lavender pot size of 12 to 16 inches is ideal since the plant can grow quite huge and bushy.

 Step #2: Check out for the pots’ drainage hole which should be at the bottom of the pot.